sarkershantonu/SeleniumUtilities/README.md

 Angular JS support is separated from these helpers.

 # Target
+Use any of the project to use in test project
 # Project Structure
 Its mmultimidule maven project.
 Each mmodule represent different utilitie